College students often hear people around them talking about ways to effectively manage time. What does that really mean to students?

 A daily calendar or to-do list

-- during the following day cross off each item as it is completed
+- Cross off each item as it is completed and be encouraged by your progress!

 Which one is more effective?
 The answer depends on the person using the planner.
-Electronic planners are nice and often times fun but if the person is not committed to using it then it is another piece of wasted technology.
-Also, for someone with a tendency toward kinesthetic learning the old paper planner may be the way to go - for some the act of writing and turning pages makes all of the difference.
-Again, the answer truly depends on the individual - the trick is to know what works best and stick with it.
+Electronic planners are convenient and often times fun but if the person is not committed to using one or if doing so becomes a distraction, it is probably not the tool for you.
+For someone visual or kinesthetic learners, a more traditional paper planner may be the way to go.
+The act of writing things down aids memory, and it makes tasks and due dates more of a reality for some students.
+Again, which type of tool you use truly depends on the individual.
+The trick is to know what works best for YOU and stick with it.

-Where else will effective management be useful to me?
+Where else will effective time management be useful to me?

-- If students have the option to answer questions out of order answer the questions where most points are available first.
+- If students have the option to answer questions out of order, answer the questions where the most points are available first.

 - Know personal priorities.